skullsminer/SkullsMinerLite/README.md

       There is a 16 minutes per day fee (1%)

-      Fees are distibuted randomly to a public list of devs which can be found here: http://skullsminer.bplaced.net/skullsminerlite.json
+      Fees are distibuted randomly to a public list which can be found here: http://skullsminer.bplaced.net/skullsminerlite.json

       I want to stay completely transparent on the way fees are managed in the product.